kaigui/week-8-assessment/README.md

 ### gangwish-abs-etl.ipynb

 This Jupyter Notebook contains the ETL Process, code, and visualizations involving Characteristics of Businesses and Characteristics of Business Owners

+### Business Owner Sex ETL.ipynb

+This Jupyter Notebook contains the ETL Process, code, and visualizations involving the Company Summary dataset